 How to Fix the Most Common iMessage Problems

 Multiple factors can be the culprit if you suddenly can’t receive or send iMessages.
-Apple offers free, encrypted and unlimited messaging through its own service.
-A major difference to services such as WhatsApp or Facebook Messenger is that iMessage texting is limited to Apple devices including the iPhone, iPad, iPod touch and Mac usually uses the internet to send messages, but can also send them as textmessages.
+Apples messaging service on iPhone, iPad, iPod touch and Mac usually uses the internet to send messages, but can also send them as textmessages.
 This is a tutorial on how to fix iMessage issues, or problems with the Messages app on iPhone.

 How to check if iMessage is down for everyone

-Apple is a very reliable vendor and supplier of internet services.
-Once in a while, however, there is unexpected downtime and/or maintenance work that leaves you with temporary issues.
-You can check whether Apple is currently maintaining the system or having some other sort of problem by visiting the Apple Services, Store, and iCloud page – or simply System Status Page (external link).
+You can check whether Apple is currently maintaining the system or having some other sort of problem by visiting the Apple Services, Store, and iCloud page – or simply System Status Page.

-Open up your “Settings” app and navigate to the “Messages” section, then disable the switch titled “iMessage”.
+Open up your “Settings” app and navigate to the “Messages” section, then disable “iMessage”.
 Do this for all of your devices.
 If you own a Mac, keep reading.

-On Mac OS X, open your “Messages” app and enter the settings panel via the menu bar.
-Click on the “Accounts” icon and make sure your iMessage account is selected on the left hand side.
+On Mac OS, open your “Messages” app and enter the settings panel via the menu bar.
+Click on “Accounts” and make sure your iMessage account is selected on the left hand side.
 Remove the checkmark from the “Enable this Account” checkbox.
 Wait a short while, then re-enable iMessage on all of your devices.
 This also resets iMessage on Mac and should fix issues with iMessages not working on Mac.

-Many system services in iOS and Mac OS X presuppose that your time and date settings are correct.
-Otherwise you might encounter strange behavior, iMessage is affected by this too.
+Many system services in iOS and Mac OS presuppose that your time and date settings are correct.
+Otherwise you might encounter strange behavior, which can also cause iMessage issues.
 Double-check your time zone.
 Make sure that your iPhone is allowed to automatically set the date & time, as this will result in the most precise setting.
 See the below screenshot for reference:

-Another common culprit that leads to iMessage issues are the so-called network settings.
+The network settings can also cause iMessage problems on iPhone.
 These consist of stored information about your WiFi logins and other network-related data.
-By resetting this area of your iOS directly on the iPhone, we can rule out the possibility that something in there is causing your iMessage trouble.
+By resetting this area of your iOS device directly on the iPhone, we can rule out the possibility that something in there is causing your iMessage trouble.

 Go to the “General” section of your “Settings” app and look for “Reset”, then pick the “Network Settings”.
 Note that this will delete all stored passwords for wireless networks, which you will have to re-enter afterwards.
 Keeping them handy beforehand is a smart thing to do.